tonytrieu-dev/schedulebud-overview/README.md

 **Technical Implementation:** This serverless function is designed for resilience and security.
 It uses a two-stage parsing system, trying a fast library first and then falling back to the more robust `pdfjs-dist` to maximize success.
 All extracted text is sanitized and validated against security patterns before processing.
 To ensure data integrity, the function is **idempotent**, deleting any stale embeddings for a file before generating new ones.

 ### 3. The Event-Driven Payments System
-**Feature:** A reliable system to manage user subscriptions and synchronize payment status with Stripe.
+**Feature:** A complete subscription management system integrating Stripe checkout, billing portal, and webhook-based payment synchronization.

+**Technical Implementation:** I designed a three-part serverless payment architecture:

+1. **Checkout Session Creation (`create-checkout-session`)**: Securely generates Stripe checkout sessions server-side, preventing client-side price manipulation and ensuring proper subscription tier validation.

+2. **Billing Portal Access (`create-portal-session`)**: Provides authenticated users with secure access to Stripe's customer portal for managing subscriptions, payment methods, and billing history.

-**Technical Implementation:** I designed an asynchronous, event-driven system using Stripe webhooks.
-A dedicated serverless function acts as a secure endpoint.
-Its most critical task is to **cryptographically verify the webhook's signature** before processing any event.
-It then acts as a state machine, listening for events like `invoice.payment_failed` and updating the user's `subscription_status` in the PostgreSQL database, ensuring data integrity between my app and the payment processor.
+3. **Webhook Event Processing (`stripe-webhook`)**: An asynchronous, event-driven system using Stripe webhooks.
+This serverless function acts as a secure endpoint that **cryptographically verifies webhook signatures** before processing events.
+It operates as a state machine, listening for events like `invoice.payment_succeeded`, `invoice.payment_failed`, and `customer.subscription.deleted`, then updating the user's `subscription_status` in the PostgreSQL database to maintain data integrity between ScheduleBud and Stripe.

+All three functions enforce strict security measures, including signature verification, authenticated user validation, and server-side payment processing to prevent tampering.

 ### 4. The Canvas LMS Integration System (ICS Calendar Parsing)
 **Feature:** Seamless synchronization of Canvas LMS assignments by parsing ICS calendar feeds, automatically importing due dates, assignment names, and course information into ScheduleBud.